Shake it to the Max? Using the \(\ell_\infty\) norm for Synthetic Control Methods

 Relaxation methods like entropy and el are simplex weights by definition.
 Once the configuration is set, calling RESCM(config).fit() estimates the selected models on the pre-treatment period and produces counterfactual predictions for both pre- and post-treatment periods.
 The output is an EstimatorResults object containing separate results for relaxed and elastic SCMs (depending on what the user specifies), including donor weights, time series of observed and counterfactual outcomes, and fit diagnostics such as pre- and post-treatment RMSE.
 To date, this is the most flexible class of estimators mlsynth provides.

 Now for an empirical application for the Basque Country.
-I fit the three Relaxed SCM models are fit, one for each relaxation type, and a pure \(\ell_\infty\) norm SCM with unit interval donor weights.
 First I load the data and set up the model

 Solution may be inaccurate.
 Try another solver, adjusting the solver settings, or solve with verbose=True for more information.